masdeseiscaracteres/ugarit/data_science/tasks_and_methods.md

 ### Chunking
 Chunking s also called shallow parsing and it's basically the identification of parts of speech and short phrases (like noun phrases (NPs)).

+### Out-of-context concept identification
+Given a list of words, identify the one that is out of context.
+- Word2Vec: the out-of-context word is the one furthest away from the centroid of the rest of words (usually based on cosine distance)

 # Comparisons
 - [Partial least squares vs Principal Components regression](https://www.mathworks.com/help/stats/examples/partial-least-squares-regression-and-principal-components-regression.html)